JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalMac.md

 ````
 <br/>

-4. In order to be able to run the tool from any directory without having to locate the executable file, you need to add the directory to your $PATH:
+4. In order to be able to run the tool from any directory without having to locate the executable file, you need to add the directory to your $PATH. **IMPORTANT!

-**IMPORTANT!
 This needs to be done every time you install a tool**

 How to know what is in your $PATH:
 ````